 Under the lead agency agreement, a single joint proposal from applicants in both countries is submitted to EPSRC and processed according to EPSRC’s standard procedures.
 Successful UK-based research groups are funded by EPSRC, and Republic of Ireland (ROI)-based research groups are funded by SFI.

 Joint applications to this programme are accepted at any time, and mostly follow the standard EPSRC format.
-However, there are additional specific requirements for applications under this agreement, as set out in the application process below.
+However, there are additional specific requirements for applications under this agreement, as set out in the application process.

 Expression of interest

-EPSRC accepts joint applications for standard research grants under the joint EPSRC-SFI at any time, but to enable EPSRC and FAPESP to ensure that you meet your respective funding organisation’s eligibility requirements, and that your proposed research falls within their remit, you must first submit an expression of interest.
+EPSRC accepts joint applications for standard research grants under the joint EPSRC-SFI at any time.
+But to enable EPSRC and SFI to ensure that you meet your respective funding organisation’s eligibility requirements, and that your proposed research falls within their remit, you must first submit an expression of interest.
 This should be done at least three months before your planned submission date.

 Submission of joint proposal

-- A section on the ROI applicants must be included in the ‘track record’ section of the case for support document.
+A section on the ROI applicants must be included in the applicant and team capability to deliver section.

-- The total direct costs requested by the ROI applicants from SFI should be included in the Je-S form as a cash project-partner contribution.
+The total direct costs requested by the ROI applicants from SFI should be included in the application as a cash project-partner contribution.
 A maximum request of €500,000 direct costs will apply to the total ROI budget.
 An additional contribution to overhead costs will also be made by SFI.

-- The justification of resources document must include a section on the costs requested by the ROI-based research groups, making it clear which costs will be funded by SFI and which costs will be funded by EPSRC if the application is successful.
+The resources and cost justification must include a section on the costs requested by the ROI-based research groups, making it clear which costs will be funded by SFI and which costs will be funded by EPSRC if the application is successful.

-- The SFI application form and associated documents described in the guidance documentation must be included in the Je-S submission as a single PDF attachment.
+The SFI application form and associated documents described in the guidance documentation must be included in the submission as a single PDF attachment.

-- Details of all requirements for submitting a full proposal under this agreement may be found in the lead agency agreement guidance document.
+Further details of requirements for submitting a full proposal under this agreement may be found in the lead agency agreement guidance document on the SFI page: EPSRC-SFI joint funding of research.

 Process-related queries: email@example.com